-The treasurer will work closely with the Convention secretary as the Worldwide, United States and local contact for the Annual Hawaii Alcoholics Anonymous Convention.
-The treasurer, in conjunction with the Convention secretary, will also work closely with Hawaii Central Office, keeping them apprised of convention dates, deadlines, committee points of contact and pertinent yearly Convention activities.

-The treasurer shall be responsible for the following, but not limited to:

-- Assist the Convention Chairperson in preparing the budget. - Co-signature on checking and savings accounts with the Convention Chairperson and the Steering Committee Chairperson. - Make deposits, pay bills, reconcile bank statements, etc. - Have available for each Steering Committee meeting a monthly Income and Expense Statement and full bank reconciliation reports. - Pick up mail at the Post Office Box on a weekly basis and during the two months prior to the Convention, twice a week or daily as the need arises. - Maintain current files of all financial and contract information. - Address cancellation, bad checks, and charges in a timely manner. - During the Convention, make money transfers with Committee Chairs.
-Make deposits daily. - Have available at the close of the Convention an up-to-date report, the contents of which shall be determined by the Steering Committee prior to the Convention. - Have, by the middle of February accounting to the CPA and reports ready for the area assembly. - Assist Convention Committee Chairs as needed. - Read and familiar with the guidelines of the Annual Hawaii Convention. - Any other duties which are essential to the production of a successful Convention by an administrative position. - Have fun.
+- A. Personal: Minimum of five (5) years of sobriety, have experience with the Annual Hawaii Convention and its relationship to the area assembly and the Fellowship of Alcoholics Anonymous.
+This person should be flexible and work well with others in an administrative capacity and display a high degree of public relations and organizational skills.
+The treasurer should be able to establish priorities and function well under pressure.
+Organization skills and attention to detail are imperative. - B. Technical: Strong typing skill, strong accounting/bookkeeping skills, advanced working knowledge of Microsoft applications: Access, Word, Excel, Quick Books and Windows. - 9.3 Job Description: The treasurer will work closely with the Convention secretary as the worldwide, United States and local contact for the Annual Hawaii Alcoholics Anonymous Convention.
+The treasurer, in conjunction with the Convention secretary, will also work closely with Hawaii Central Offices, keeping them apprised of convention dates, deadlines, committee points of contact and pertinent yearly Convention activities. - 9.4 The treasurer shall be responsible for the following, but not limited to: - A. Assist the Convention Chairperson in preparing the budget. - B. Co-signature on checking and savings accounts with the Convention Chairperson and the Steering Committee Chairperson. - C. Make deposits, pay bills, reconcile bank statements, etc. - D. Have available for each Steering Committee meeting a monthly Income and Expense Statement and full bank reconciliation reports. - E. Pick up mail at the post office box on a weekly basis and during the two months prior to the Convention twice a week or daily as the need arises. - F. Maintain current files of all financial and contract information. - G. Address cancellation, bad checks, and charges in a timely manner. - H. During the Convention, make money transfers with Committee Chairs.
+Make deposits daily. - I. Have available at the close of the Convention an up-to-date report, the contents of which shall be determined by the Steering Committee prior to the Convention.

+- J. Have, by the middle of February accounting to ready for presentation to the Area. - K. Assist Convention Committee Chairs as needed. - L. Read and familiar with the guidelines of the Annual Hawaii Convention. - M. Any other duties which are essential to the production of a successful Convention by an administrative position. - N. Have fun.

-APPENDIX D HAWAI'I AREA 17 WEB SITE COMMITTEE www.hawaii-aa.org
+APPENDIX D HAWAI'I AREA 17 WEBSITE COMMITTEE www.area17aa.org

-1. PURPOSE
+1. PURPOSE:

 Enhance the relationship between the Hawaii Area Assembly Committee of Alcoholics Anonymous and the A.A.
 Fellowship as a whole.
-Provide A.A. members an area to exchange information, participate in the development of unity through an informed group conscience.
-Unite our community in the Three Legacies of Alcoholics Anonymous and to continue to carry A.A.'s message across all distances and barriers.
+Provide A.A. members an area to exchange information, participate in the development of unity through an informed group conscience, unite our community in the Three Legacies of Alcoholics Anonymous, and to continue to carry A.A.'s message across all distances and barriers.